d-roduit/AutoConnect/README.md

 A few requirements are to noted before being able to use this application.

 1. Python *(3.7 or higher)* must be installed on your machine.
+2. Selenium must be downloaded *(when you have Python installed, run `pip install selenium` in your terminal to download it)*.
-2. The webdrivers of the browser you want to use (Chrome / Firefox) must be added to the PATH.<br>To add the webdriver to the PATH, consult the following page: [Driver requirements](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/)
+3. The webdrivers of the browser you want to use (Chrome / Firefox) must be added to the PATH.<br>To add the webdriver to the PATH, consult the following page: [Driver requirements](https://www.selenium.dev/documentation/en/webdriver/driver_requirements/)
-3. Your own credentials must be put in the `credentials.py` file if you want to be able to connect to Facebook or Instagram automatically via the application.
+4. Your own credentials must be put in the `credentials.py` file if you want to be able to connect to Facebook or Instagram automatically via the application.
-4. You're good to go !!
+5. You're good to go !!

 🎉 You can now launch the application via your terminal or Python's IDLE.